 Team Problem Solving Improved

-The marketing team began to implement the team problem-solving model and came to understand that their lack of commitment to making decisions had negatively impacted both customers and profits.
-They realized the need for a consistent decision-making method as well as clear accountability as to who’s responsible for each piece of the solution.
+The marketing team began to implement the team problem-solving model and understood that their lack of commitment to making decisions had negatively impacted both customers and profits.
+They realized the need for a consistent decision-making method and clear accountability as to who’s responsible for each piece of the solution.
 Now, in every meeting, they use a consistent approach in making decisions.
 Team members agreed to support the technique and the decision made.

 Decision-Making Time Decreased